spirosdi/frontend-code-challenge/README.md

 -  The flow engine should not be circular

 #Information
-Please see the [mockup](https://raw.githubusercontent.com/hubrick/frontend-code-challenge/master/frontend-challenge-flow-mockup.png) below to get a better idea the flow
+Please see the [mockup](https://raw.githubusercontent.com/hubrick/frontend-code-challenge/master/frontend-challenge-flow-mockup.png) below to get a better idea of the flow
 ![](https://raw.githubusercontent.com/hubrick/frontend-code-challenge/master/frontend-challenge-flow-mockup.png)

 | Example Object |